BISHAL-SAIKIA/SciML/sprint1/deeponet/readme.md

 To change the governing equation:

-1. Add or modify residual definitions in: physics/ <br><br>
+1. Add or modify residual definitions in: physics/ <br>
-Examples:
+Examples:<br>
-- physics/burgers.py
+1. physics/burgers.py
-- physics/heat_equation.py
+2. physics/heat_equation.py
-- physics/navier_stokes.py
+3. physics/navier_stokes.py

 Each physics module should: